kubedb/docs/docs/guides/proxysql/initialization/script_source.md

     }
 ```

-Deploy ProxySQL using the Secret:
+Deploy a ProxySQL instance that consumes the Secret:

 ```yaml
 apiVersion: kubedb.com/v1